Mosaic: Decentralized Borrowing Protocol

 We use a highly scalable method of tracking deposits and REEF gains that has O(1) complexity.

-When a liquidation occurs, rather than updating each depositor’s deposit and REEF gain, we simply update two intermediate variables: a product P, and a sum S.
+When a liquidation occurs, rather than updating each depositor’s deposit and REEF gain, we simply update two intermediate variables: a product P

 The formula for a depositor’s accumulated REEF gain is derived here: